-What Is A Merchant Cash Advance?
+Need What is A Merchant Cash Advance?
 When you need to raise capital for your small business quickly, a merchant cash advance or MCA can be a shortcut to funding.
-While a merchant advance is a convenient option for growing your business or sustaining cash flow temporarily, there are some disadvantages that must be factored in before you borrow.
+At the same time, a merchant advance is a convenient option for growing your business or sustaining cash flow temporarily.
+There are some disadvantages that you should know before you borrow.

 After reading this guide, you’ll have a better understanding of: